alganAWESOME/filter-creation-tool/README.md

 ## Create a filter preset with `filter_creator.py`

-1. In `filter_creator.py`, enter a window name inside `FilterCreator()` with the window you want to view.
+1. In `filter_creator.py`, replace `FilterCreator("Toontown Offline")` with `FilterCreator("<your_window_name>")`.
 Run the python program.
-2. Click `Add Filter` in the UI.
-Currently, there are only a few supported filters, but it's easy to expand.
-3. Your new filter will be visible in the UI.
-Click on it to adjust its parameters.
-4. Add more filters and reorder them as you wish.
-5. Name your filter and click `Save Filter`.
+2. Add filters (e.g. CropFilter, GuassianBlur, CannyEdgeDetector) and reorder them as you wish.
+Some filters let you interact with the screen, for example with the CropFilter, you can click on the screen to define the top-left and bottom-right of your crop.
+With HSVFilter you can pick a color from the screen.
+3. Give your preset a name and click Save Filter.
+This will save your filter into `filters.json`.

 ## Use your filter with `apply_filter.py`